The Fes Festival of World Sacred Music 2018

-The dates for this year’s festival are 12-20 May 2017 and the theme is Water and the Sacred.
-Take a look at the programme here.
-You can arrange accommodation and buy tickets through our sister site, Fez Riads.
+The dates for next year’s festival are 22-30 June 2018.
+You can find out about the Festival, arrange accommodation and buy tickets through our sister site, Fez Riads.

 Concierge Morocco and Fez Riads are Festival partners and registered ticket vendors.

 For accommodation, see our sister site, Fez Riads.
 We have accommodation in beautiful traditional guesthouses in the medina at all price levels.